 A properly designed and operated system is very safe.
 Anaerobic digesters are designed to meet local and national codes for safety.
 However, they do produce methane and hydrogen sulfide.
 These gases both burn easily and are harmful to inhale, so it is essential to use proper gas-handling precautions.
 It is also important for plant operators to be well trained and follow established operational procedures

 The Select Board vote each year whether or not to adopt the exemption.
-The amount of the exemption must also be voted by the Board of Selectman, and may be no more than 20% of the average residential value islandwide (ie., based on all residential properties in the residential class).
+The amount of the exemption must also be voted by the Select Board, and may be no more than 20% of the average residential value islandwide (ie., based on all residential properties in the residential class).